 The ripe fruits of wild persimmons contain a sugar content that rivals that of dates, and reminiscent of a cross between fig date pudding and apple butter.
 However, biting into a persimmon before it’s completely ripe can produce interesting facial contortions and the sensation your mouth has been packed with baby powdered cotton.
 Bleh… bleh… blehk!

 You’ll never forget—or repeat—the experience of biting into a not-yet–ripe American persimmon.

 There are better flavored cultivars and Asian varieties that do not bear this astringent quality and often produce much larger, apple size fruit.
-The Fuyu persimmon (Diospyros kaki), is one of the most popular varieties, and definitely our favorite for a number of reasons, which you can read about in this article.
+The Fuyu persimmon (Diospyros kaki), is one of the most popular varieties, and definitely our favorite for a number of reasons.
 But the wild American persimmons are amazing, when fully ripe and ready.